-On February 21, 2023, the supervisory board of Fresenius Medical Care Management AG (Management AG) approved the management board of Management AG's (Management Board) resolution to initiate firm plans for the Conversion of the Company's legal form.
+On February 21, 2023, the supervisory board of Fresenius Medical Care Management AG (Management AG) approved the management board of Management AG's (Management Board) resolution to initiate firm plans for a change of the legal form of the Company from a partnership limited by shares (Kommanditgesellschaft auf Aktien -KGaA) into a German stock corporation (Aktiengesellschaft - AG) (the Conversion).
 An EGM of the Company was held on July 14, 2023 to resolve on the Conversion.
 In connection with the EGM, the Company filed a registration statement on Form F-4 with the SEC that was declared effective on June 6, 2023.
-The Information Statement/Prospectus included in the F-4 registration statement was made available to the Company's shareholders and contains additional information regarding the proposed change of legal form and is available on the SEC's website, www.sec.gov.
+The Information Statement/ Prospectus included in the F-4 registration statement was made available to the Company's shareholders and contains additional information regarding the proposed change of legal form and is available on the SEC's website, www.sec.gov.
 At the EGM, shareholders approved the proposed resolutions by the required majority.
-Upon effectiveness of the Conversion, which will occur upon registration of the Conversion with the competent commercial register, Management AG, a subsidiary of Fresenius SE, will exit the Company and Fresenius SE will cease to control (as defined by IFRS 10, Consolidated Financial Statements) the Company.
-For further information regarding the Conversion, see note 1 included in this report.
-For information regarding certain litigation filed against the resolutions adopted at the EGM, see note 11 included in this report.
+Upon effectiveness of the Conversion, which will occur upon registration of the Conversion with the competent commercial register, Management AG, a subsidiary of Fresenius SE & Co.
+KGaA (Fresenius SE), will exit the Company and Fresenius SE will cease to control (as defined by IFRS 10, Consolidated Financial Statements) the Company.
+Additionally, on July 10, 2023, the Company announced the appointment of Martin Fischer as Chief Financial Officer and a member of the Management Board, effective as of October 1, 2023.
+Mr. Fischer will then become a member of the management board of Fresenius Medical Care AG.
+For further information regarding the results of the resolutions and changes to our management and supervisory boards (including the appointment of Mr. Fischer), see note 14 included in this report.